Clogged drains are a common menace that most homeowners experience at some point.

 4. Stay Away From Damaging Drain Cleaners

 Some drain cleaners contain many chemicals, which have more disadvantages than benefits.
-For instance, chemical drain cleaners may damage the pipes by corroding them or weakening the joints, thereby impacting the water flow.
+For instance, chemical drain cleaners may damage the pipes by corroding them or weakening the joints, impacting the water flow.
 In the worst case, you could even end up with collapsed or crushed drain pipes.
-So, it is always advised that you seek the help of a professional if your pipes are old and possibly corroded or if a serious blockage requires a water jetting or plumber’s snake.
+So, it is always advised that you seek the help of a professional if your pipes are old and possibly corroded or if a severe blockage requires a water jetting or plumber’s snake.

 In addition, the chemical overload from a drain cleaner may release toxic gases or leave chemical burns on the skin.
 And they can also contain a multitude of toxins, which can potentially contaminate the groundwater.